CarloLepelaars/carlolepelaars/README.md

 # Hi there, nice to meet you!

-I'm focused on {AI, Quantum, Investing, Reading, Music}.
+I'm focused on {AI, Investing, Reading, Music}.
 I enjoy exploring intersections of different fields and contributing to open source.

 ---